 In most quantitative and some qualitative research, especially in positivist and interpretative research paradigms involving human subjects, a survey questionnaire or survey is a tool or research instrument used for collecting and generating data from a particular group of people.
-It essentially contains a list of questions or statements that when answered by the specified respondents, can help extract needed data for further analysis and interpretation.
+Based on a particular type of research question, it essentially contains a list of questions or statements that when answered by the specified respondents, can help extract needed data for further analysis and interpretation.
 Note that there are many ways to design surveys and structure questions or statements.
 Nevertheless, the first step in doing so requires an understanding of the different types of surveys.

 Types of surveys according to purpose and research design

 1. Descriptive Surveys: A descriptive survey is a research instrument used to collect data that when analyzed, would describe what people do or think.
 Common applications of this type of survey include studies aimed at determining and measuring the perception or attitudes of the respondents about a particular phenomenon, as well as research aimed at profiling selected respondents.
 Analyzing the data generates from a descriptive survey requires the use of descriptive statistics.

 2. Analytical Surveys: An analytical survey is another research instrument used to answer research questions or to test hypotheses in a study that requires inferential statistics.
 To be specific, this type of survey is used to determine whether there is a relationship between pairs of variables or multiple variables.
 The methods for analyzing data obtained from analytical surveys include tests of difference, tests of association, correlation, factor analysis, linear regression, and time series analysis.